 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.

-It’s not one of the most common backyard ducks, but has been gaining popularity.
+It’s not one of the most common backyard duck breeds, but has been gaining popularity.
 Swedish Blue ducks are relatively quiet and tend to get along with other poultry in the yard.

 Crested duck breeds